SRCF/docs/source/learn/tutorials/wordpress.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Ensure your ``wp-config.php`` is not world-readable, as that will contain your database credentials.
 You can set permissions in your FTP client or in the console, eg. ``chmod 0660`` to get ``-rw-rw----``
-2. It is advised to lock down WordPress' admin panel at /wp-admin/ by putting that directory behind Raven authentication – see ``public_html/wordpress/wp-admin/.htaccess``.
+2. It is advised to lock down WordPress' admin panel at /wp-admin/ by putting that directory behind Raven authentication – see an example at ``/public/societies/sample/public_html/wordpress/wp-admin/.htaccess``.
 3. We also recommend you disable *Allow link notifications from other blogs (pingbacks and trackbacks)* on new posts, under ``Settings`` > ``Discussion`` in the admin panel.
 4. To ensure your site is as secure as possible, you should make sure the latest security patches are added by enabling automatic updates.
 See section below.
 5. Activate a spam filtering plugin like Akismet and a capatcha system like reCAPTCHA.
 Akismet is installed by default and just needs activiating.
 Go to ``.../wp-admin/plugins.php`` to install and activate plugins.